 Evaluation of disclosure controls and procedures.
-The Company's Chief Executive Officer and Chief Administrative Officer (principal financial officer), after evaluating the effectiveness of the Company's "disclosure controls and procedures" (as defined in Exchange Act Rules 13a-15(e) and 15d-15(e)) as of the end of the period covered by this report (the "Evaluation Date"), have concluded that as of the Evaluation Date, the Company's disclosure controls and procedures were adequate and effective and designed to ensure that material information relating to the Company and its consolidated subsidiaries would be made known to them by others within those entities.
+The Company's Chief Executive Officer and Chief Financial Officer, after evaluating the effectiveness of the Company's "disclosure controls and procedures" (as defined in Exchange Act Rules 13a-15(e) and 15d-15(e)) as of the end of the period covered by this report (the "Evaluation Date"), have concluded that as of the Evaluation Date, the Company's disclosure controls and procedures were adequate and effective and designed to ensure that material information relating to the Company and its consolidated subsidiaries would be made known to them by others within those entities.

 Changes in internal control over financial reporting.
-There were no changes in the Company's internal control over financial reporting that occurred in our last fiscal quarter that have materially affected, or are reasonably likely to materially affect, the Company's internal control over financial reporting.
+In July 2006, Bath & Body Works implemented new supply chain management and finance (including a new general ledger) systems and related processes as the second phase in an enterprise wide systems implementation.
+The Company believes that the system and process changes will enhance internal control over financial reporting.
+There were no other changes in the Company's internal control over financial reporting that occurred in our last fiscal quarter that have materially affected, or are reasonably likely to materially affect, the Company's internal control over financial reporting.